min69u/Reforestation/README.md

-## Why did the cookie cry?
-## Because his mother was a wafer so long
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.